 The Green Platters

-Launching in mid-July, The Green Platters is an ethical catering company run by mum-of-two founder Bhawna Shetty that prepares beautiful and bespoke meat-free platters, boxes and grazing tables for any occasion (we think they’d be perfect for a beach barbecue or junk outing in addition to weddings and birthday celebrations).
+Launching in mid-July, The Green Platters is an ethical catering company run by mum-of-two founder Bhawna Shetty that prepares beautiful and bespoke meat-free platters, boxes and grazing tables for any occasion (we think they’d be perfect for a beach barbecue or junk outing in addition to corporate parties and birthday celebrations).
 A big thumbs up to the eco-friendly packaging and commitment to sustainability.
 We can’t wait to dig into one of these beauties!

 The newest restaurant to hit art-focused building H Queen’s in Central (May saw the opening of French-Japanese restaurants Arbor and ÉCRITURE) is ICHU Peru, a partnership between Dubai-based Bulldozer Group and acclaimed Peruvian chef Virgilio Martínez Véliz, whose restaurant Central in Lima, Peru, currently ranks at number 6 on The World’s 50 Best Restaurants list.
 Chef Martínez says that ICHU is set to showcase “much-loved Peruvian dishes in a comfortable, welcoming, casual environment”, along with a dynamic, contemporary interior design, bar, chef’s table and spacious outdoor terrace.
 Impressively, three key members from the chef’s kitchen staff at Central have been relocated to ICHU, with Korean chef Sang Jeong leading the team.